bbartow/CmdrKerfy.github.io/_posts/2014-08-20-INDVolcano.md

 <strong>Indonesia Mapping Event</strong>
 <ol></ol>
-<li>DoS/HIU MapGive training documentation can be translated to Indonesian to ensure training materials are available to assist less skilled participants.</li>
-<li>Indonesian partner (yet to be identified) will promote the activity to local Indonesian Universities, identify a location for the mapping event and host it.</li>
+Training documentation can be translated to Indonesian to ensure training materials are available to assist less skilled participants.
+An Indonesian partner (yet to be identified) could promote the activity to local Indonesian Universities, identify a location for the mapping event and host it.
 </div>

-It is easy to see from the various agencies and NGOs that have participated in past efforts that these activities tend to be highly collaborative by nature.
+###Potential Collaboration

 Below is a selection of institutions and potential collaborators with assets useful to volunteer mapping in Indonesia.

 <table>
   <thead>